dpallot/simple-websocket-server/README.md

 def handleMessage(): gets called when there is an incoming message from the client endpoint
  - self.opcode: the WebSocket frame type (STREAM, TEXT, BINARY)
  - self.data: bytearray payload or None if there was no payload
- - self.address: address port tuple of the endpoint
+ - self.address: TCP address port tuple of the endpoint
- - self.request: HTTP details from the WebSocket handshake (refer to BaseHTTPRequestHandler for its use)
+ - self.request: HTTP details from the WebSocket handshake (refer to BaseHTTPRequestHandler)
  - self.server.connections: map containing all the clients connected to the server

 def sendMessage(buffer): send some text or binary data to the client endpoint
- - sending a buffer as str() will send a text based WebSocket frame otherwise binary
+ - sending a buffer as str() will send a text based WebSocket frame otherwise a binary frame

-def sendClose() : send close frame to enpoint
+def sendClose() : send close frame to endpoint